dannotsys/Hypercubus.Mapping/README.md

 ### Why use this library?
 &nbsp;

+#### No Complex Configurations and Library Bachelor Classes

+Keep it Simple, Silly :wink:

 #### Similar or even Faster than Handwritten Code

 Why write mappings code by hand every time when you can make this process standard and reuse mapping rules by adopting a mapper library?
 And with a big plus that makes your code run FASTER.